 Intensive Family Support Services (IFSS)

-Providing Support and Education families affected by Mental Illness
+Providing Support and Education to families affected by Mental Illness

-The Intensive Support Services to Families Program was created and designed as a source for educating and assisting families with a mentally ill member.
+The Intensive Family Support Services Program was created and designed as a source for educating and assisting families with a mentally ill member.
 Using a family centered approach, the program has 3 core functions, each of which offers services to families as needed for their unique situation.

 The majority of adults with mental illness in Salem County currently reside with or near their families.
-The Intensive Support Services to Families (ISSF) program is designed to meet the needs of families with a mentally ill or mentally ill chemically abusing (MICA) adult member.
+The Intensive Family Support Services (IFSS) program is designed to meet the needs of families with a mentally ill or mentally ill chemically abusing (MICA) adult member.

-Recognizing how overwhelming this can be, the program focuses on the family and offers:
+Recognizing how overwhelming this can be, the program focuses on the family and offers the following: